IMS-Team6/IMS_Frontend/docs/MainActivity.md

 # MainActivity
+Start screen initial activity for the application that is connected to bottom menu and its fragments.
+The main activity contains a permission object and a main class.

-# - Permission object
+#  Permission object
+   -Annotated element require API.
+The API is called on the given API level or higher.
    -Contans an array for SDk permission for accesing coarse location, bluetooth and bluetooth admin.
    -There are also applied SDK permission levels 29,30 and 31 SDK permissions.

-# - MainActivity class
+#  MainActivity class
    -